razie/diesel/README.md

 Versions and technologies

 - scala 2.10.4
-- knockoff as the markdown parser
+- knockoff and pegdown as the markdown parsers
 - mongodb/casbah/salat for persistency.
-- bootstrap 2.3
+- bootstrap 3
 - play framework 2.3

 ## You can't beat wikis for content-intensive websites

+... and you can't beat markdown for wikis: HTML is a publishing format; Markdown is a writing format!

 You can embedd this in any Java or Scala project.
 Here are a few websites built on top of this wiki engine: